windingtree/developer-portal/docs/payment/guarantee.md

 ---
 layout: default
-title: How to create a guarantee for another participant?
+title: How to handle guarantees amongst participant?
 permalink: /docs/payment/guarantee-create/
 parent: Payments
+nav_order: 3
 ---

-# How to create a guarantee for another participant?
+# How to handle guarantees amongst participant?

 Providing that a travel buyer has deposited funds on Simard, it can create a guarantee for a travel supplier.
 The below diagram describes this exchange.